danpub1/pb/readme.md

 ###C Two of the famous geysers in Yellowstone.
 ```
-Since # is by definition style 1, a typical setup would be to use style 1 for body text,
+Since `#` is by definition style 1, a typical setup would be to use style 1 for body text,
 style 2 for sub headings, and style 3 for main-headings.
-Note that this makes the usage of multiple #'s the opposite of Markdown.
+Note that this makes the usage of multiple `#`'s the opposite of Markdown.

-Although particularly useful with text, styles can be defined and applied to other directives also, because {{name}} is replaced with everything that was defined for it.
+Although particularly useful with text, styles can be defined and applied to other directives also, because `{{name}}` is replaced with everything that was defined for it.

     $$$ book-defaults size:610x820 margin:36
     *** {{book-defaults}}

 Styles are just replacement text, and can be used in image filenames as well:

-    $$$ dan /home/photos/australia/dan
+    $$$ phone /home/photos/australia/phone
-    $$$ amie /home/photos/australia/amie
+    $$$ camera /home/photos/australia/camera

-    {{dan}}/IMG12345.jpg # Sydney Harbour
+    {{phone}}/IMG12345.jpg # Sydney Harbour
-    {{amie}}/IMAGE12345.jpg # Koala Bear
+    {{camera}}/IMAGE12345.jpg # Koala Bear

 ### Built-in Styles